 Construction and Design

-The first phase of the newly constructed Warren G. Harding Presidential Library & Museum was finished in summer 2020 and will be dedicated in September 2020.
+The first phase of the newly constructed Warren G. Harding Presidential Library & Museum was finished in the spring of 2021. with the dedication of the museum taking place in September of 2021.
 The building was designed by Ohio History Connection architects Fred Smith and Beth McFarlane, with consultation from Korda/Nemeth Engineering of Columbus, and input from GPD Group architects, Marion.

 The first phase encompasses the public spaces of the building: a lobby, gift shop, event space, exhibit gallery, catering kitchen, collections storage for historic objects, restrooms and storage.
-The second phase, slated to break ground in fall 2020, will add a wing for administrative offices, conference room, research center and secure stacks room.
+The second phase, will add a wing for administrative offices, conference room, research center and secure stacks room.
 The stacks will house the massive Harding Presidential Papers.
 With completion of both phases, the building will be 12,000 square feet.
 A roofed terrace, grass courtyard, garden areas and parking lot will highlight the landscaped grounds.

 The project broke ground in March 2019 after several years of planning.
 Marker, Inc., of Columbus and Bellefontaine, was the construction manager.